SuperOfficeDocs/superoffice-docs/docs/privacy/gdpr-for-app-developer.md

 ### Automate the deletion of contacts

 You can create a CRM script to delete contacts if they satisfy certain criteria that you have defined for when a contact should be removed from your database.
-The criteria may be a contact’s category coupled with a lack of consents, activities over a given time and so on.
+The criteria may be a contact’s category coupled with a lack of consent, activities over a given time, and so on.
 Such automatic processes can ensure that there are no obsolete data in your database, which means less work for your CRM team.

 ### Bulk update